 As the lead guitarist and songwriter for British rock band Oasis, Gallagher’s dyslexia has the potential to

 stump his bandmates: “When I write, I’ll give it to someone else to read, and they’ll say, ‘This doesn’t make any sense.’
 And then I’ll read it back to them, and they’ll say, ‘Half the words are missing.’
 But to me they’re there.”

 The Black Sabbath star struggles with both reading and writing.
 But the heavy-metal pioneer has found strategies that allow him to pursue his music despite those challenges.

 “I am terribly dyslexic and have attention-deficit disorder, so I have to carry a tape recorder everywhere I go.
-Also, if I get a melody in my head, I have to record it straightaway,” Osbourne has said.
+Also, if I get a melody in my head, I have to record it straightaway,”

 Stewart Copeland, dyslexia

 The founder and drummer of The Police, Copeland grew up in Beirut and was eventually sent to a British prep school because of his reading struggles.
 The new learning environment was a big improvement.